ucbepic/docetl/docs/operators/parallel-map.md

 # Parallel Map Operation

-The Parallel Map operation in docetl applies multiple independent transformations to each item in the input data concurrently, maintaining a 1:1 input-to-output ratio while generating multiple fields simultaneously.
+The Parallel Map operation in DocETL applies multiple independent transformations to each item in the input data concurrently, maintaining a 1:1 input-to-output ratio while generating multiple fields simultaneously.

 !!! note "Similarity to Map Operation"